 Here how to cook Brussels sprouts by braising them:

-The water shouldn't be so high that it'll completely cover the Brussels sprouts when you put them in.
-It should only reach about halfway up the veggies.
+- 1Take a pot big enough to hold all your Brussels sprouts in a single layer, and fill it with about an inch of water.
+(IMPORTANT: The water shouldn't be so high that it'll completely cover the Brussels sprouts when you put them in.
+It should only reach about halfway up the veggies.)

+- 3Add the Brussels sprouts to the boiling water.
+Cover the pot, but leave a little slit for some steam to escape.
+(IMPORTANT: 3a.
 Normally, when you braise food, you don't want any steam at all to escape.
 But for green vegetables, covering the pot can make them turn a dull, olive green because of the interaction of dissolving acids and chlorophyll.
-Leaving a little slit won't make you lose too much steam, but it'll keep the vegetables a nice, bright green.
+Leaving a little slit won't make you lose too much steam, but it'll keep the vegetables a nice, bright green.)

+- 4Braise the sprouts for about 5 to 10 minutes, until a knife inserted into the stem comes out easily.
+(IMPORTANT: 4a.
 Be sure to keep an eye on the water level.
-If it completely evaporates, you'll have to add a bit more.
+If it completely evaporates, you'll have to add a bit more.)

 Sautéing is a different and delicious way to enjoy Brussels sprouts.
 Cooking them in the pan just doesn't seem to break down the compounds in the sprouts the same way that boiling, steaming or braising does.